• Categories

 List of Translations

-If you prefer to use the list of translations, click on Translations List and scroll through or search for a specific line of text you want to edit.
+If you prefer to use the list of translations, click on Languages under Translations List and select a language pair.

 To make an edit, click on the line of text you want to change and correct the translation.